MicroEJ/docs/Tutorials/tutorialCreateBuildScripts.rst

 .. note::

   This script is very simple because our application is just run with QEMU instead of a real hardware.
-To deploy the applcation on a device, the script would have to setup and call a flash tool.
+To deploy the application on a device, the script would have to setup and call a flash tool.
 See for instance the build script for `Espressif-ESP-WROVER-KIT-V4.1 <https://github.com/MicroEJ/Platform-Espressif-ESP-WROVER-KIT-V4.1/blob/1.7.0/ESP32-WROVER-Xtensa-FreeRTOS-bsp/Projects/microej/scripts/build.sh>`_.

 Create `build.bat` and `run.bat` Scripts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As our toolchain has only be configured for Linux in WSL, we simply create wrappers that call shell scripts through WSL.
+As our toolchain has only be configured for Linux in WSL, we create wrappers that call shell scripts through WSL.

 1. Create a file called `build.bat` in the `microej/scripts` directory with the following content: